 The City entered into a lease-purchase agreement for financing the construction of a municipal building complex.
 This lease agreement qualifies as a capital lease for accounting purposes (title transfers at the end of the lease term) and, therefore, has been recorded at the present value of the future minimum lease payments as of the date of its inception.
 The complex has been recorded in the General Fixed Asset Account Group at a cost of \$2,590,998.
 The lessor financed the lease through Certificates of Participation totaling \$2,420,000.
 The City's payment under this lease will be an amount sufficient to pay off the Certificates of Participation.
 A reserve fund of \$200,000 has been recorded in the General Fund under terms of the agreement and will be used to make the final payment in April 2006.
+The interest rate on the lease is 8.84%.

-The following is a schedule of future minimum lease payments under the capital lease, and the present value of the net minimum lease payments as of August 31, 1994:
+The following is a schedule of future minimum lease payments under the capital lease, and the present value of the net minimum lease payments as of August 31, 1995: